Berkeley-MDes/tdf-fa23-equilet/_pw_tutorial/_readme.md

 1. Wait for some time

 1. If the flash is successful, you will see the microcontroller's status LED blinking through various colors and associated patterns.
-If the flash was successful, you'll see the following in the `TERMINAL`: *** FLASHED SUCCESSFULLY ***`.
+If the flash was successful, you'll see the following in the Terminal: `*** FLASHED SUCCESSFULLY ***`.

 More success!
 You're done!

-*Note that flashing can take some time.
+**Note** *that flashing can take some time.
 Please be patient with the process, which is dependant on a number of factors including your internet connection speed, your computer's age, whether you are running Particle Workbench on a slower computer, etc.*

 ---